We know that masks help protect our kids as they head to school — but only if they aren’t lost!

 If you’ve ever dug through your school’s lost and found closet, you know that kids lose a LOT of stuff.
 The last time I went looking for Mitch’s ever wandering jacket I found TONS of stuff.
 Water bottles, lunch boxes, sweaters, hoodies, even SHOES.
 (Seriously…nice shoes.)

-Those masks our kids will inevitably need to wear to school in 2020?
+Those masks our kids will need to wear to school in 2021?
 They don’t stand a chance.

 Lanyards to the Rescue